Graduated PhD 2022

-Molecular characterisation of the twisted wing endoparasitoid Dipterophagus daci (Strepsiptera) and its interactions with Wolbachia and tephritid fruit fly species
+Molecular characterisation of the twisted wing endoparasitoid Dipterophagus daci (Strepsiptera) and its interactions with Wolbachia and multiple tephritid fruit fly host species

 Queensland fruit fly (Bactrocera tryoni) and several other Bactrocera species are recognized as the most significant horticultural pests and biosecurity threats in Australia.
 So far, pest management programmes have primarily relied on insecticides; however, several effective insecticides have recently been banned due to human and environmental health concerns.
 A successful strategy to control fruit fly is the Sterile Insect Technique (SIT) involving the release of irradiated males that mate with females in the field, effectively stopping their reproduction.
 However, irradiation damages the mating performance of irradiated males.
 An alternative to SIT is the Incompatible Insect Technique (IIT) using Wolbachia, and this strategy is currently used to successfully control mosquito populations in Australia and elsewhere.